Timeline: Crackdown on protests in Syria

 January 22 - Arab League urges Assad to step down and hand over power to a deputy, a call Syria rejects a day later.

--- Saudi Arabia quits monitoring mission, saying Syria had done nothing to implement Arab peace plan.
+-- Saudi Arabia quits monitoring mission, saying Syria has done nothing to implement Arab peace plan.

 January 24 - The six-member Gulf Cooperation Council says it is withdrawing its 55 monitors from the 165-strong monitoring mission.
 Syria agrees to extend mission for a month.